The Revolution NEEDS to be televised.

-Later on, I watched that kid’s Twitch stream and it was much worse than any of us could have imagined.
 Aside from the guns, the threats, the racial slurs, and assaults, when protesters left the “counter-protesters” followed them to their park cars and circles around until they left.
 They were all instructed not to drive directly home.

 The platform matters.

 In situations like Weatherford and Gainesville where you have armed white militia showing up to intimidate and threaten Black and brown people using their first amendment rights, it’s so important to document.
 It’s even more important for the world to see what happened.